 - Day 98: End of the notebook test.
 Stiffness 3/10.
 Total mobility significantly improved.

 Do joint supplements work?
 In my experience, they do—but only if you treat them like a training cycle.
-You can't skip days, you can't expect results in 48 hours, and you have to keep doing the fundamentals (like light walking and stretching, even if you’re the PE teacher who never did).
+You can't skip days, you can't expect results in 48 hours, and you have to keep doing the fundamentals.
 It took 30 years to wear these joints down; I had to give them at least 90 days to start feeling better.
+The irony isn't lost on me that I'm the PE teacher who never stretched and now I'm obsessive about my 'joint jello' levels, but hey, you learn as you go.

-If your knees are waking you up at 3 AM like mine were, don't just sit there.
+If your knees are waking you up in the middle of the night like mine were, don't just sit there and take it.
 Start your own notebook.
 Track your own 'Dog Ball Test.'
 You might find that you don't need a miracle—you just need a better game plan and a little bit of patience.
-If you want to see the exact stats from my mid-point check-in, take a look at my 90-day morning stiffness results.
-It’s all there in black and white.
+If you're still on the fence about which way to go, check out my guide on how to choose joint supplements after an OA diagnosis.
+It’ll help you spot the starters from the benchwarmers.